dsv-su/gdpr-portal/readme.md

 1.)
 Necessary attributes:

     [Name]
+    search

-The only compulsory attribute for a plugin is the Name attribute.
+The only two compulsory attributes for a plugin is the `Name` and `Search` attribute.
 This Name attribute should be the same as the filename for the Class, the Plugin-core file (plugin.php -> system1.php)

-2.)
-Alternative attributes:

-    search

 The search attribute tells the portal which input queries are allowed.
 Consider the input form as a binary number with three binary digits. | social security number | email | user ID | if the system you are designing a plugin only can accept a single parameter you give the search attribute that value e.g. if the system only accepts a userId you assign search=1, if the system accepts both userid and email, search=3 etc.